 These Siennas have a special sport-tuned suspension and offer all-wheel drive.
 This all-weather system makes it easier if roads are slick or snowy.
 The multi-information display shows drivers what’s happening with AWD and slippery surfaces.
 If you choose AWD on this or any other Sienna, the model only has seven seats.

 Compare the 2020 Sienna SE vs Sienna Nightshade Edition.
 What is the Difference?

 This edition is offered on the SE and SE Premium models.
 Black Toyota badges complement black wheels and a black spoiler.
 The door handles and mirror caps are also black.
 Instead of nine colors, there are only four exterior color choices including midnight black and celestial silver metallic.
 Available Salsa Red Pearl really makes the most of the black contrast.
 The interior comes only in black.

-Compare the 2020 Sienna SE vs SE Premium Trim Levels.
-What is the Difference?
+Compare the 2020 Sienna SE vs SE Premium Trims.
+What is the difference?

 The SE Premium builds on the SE look and expands the menu.
 There’s a moonroof with power tilt and slide.
 The power mirrors feature icons for the rear cross traffic alert and blind spot system.
 Like the SE, shoppers can add all-wheel drive.

 Toyota upgrades the Entune system, adding Dynamic POI Search and related travel features.
 The Dynamic Navigation system comes with a three-year trial.
 Music sounds richer on the JBL premium audio system with ClariFi.
 Ten speakers encircle the passengers.